-Insights into the French way of life by an Australian living in ParisHeader photo: Palais Royal in spring 2014.
+Insights into the French way of life and European travels by an Australian living in the Loire ValleyHeader photo: Blois in winter from the banks of the Loire.
 All photos on website copyright by Rosemary Kneipp unless specified otherwise.
 All rights reserved.

 Sign up for the latest posts below and don’t forget to click the confirmation email link:

 Loire Valley Accommodation!Stay in our beautiful 400-year old Renaissance house in the Loire Valley.
 Click on Gîte Loire Valley above.
 Accommodates 2 to 4 adults.
 3-night minimum stay.

 After our wonderful visit to Szeged with its beautiful Art Nouveau buildings, we arrive in Baja, our Danube destination for the next three nights.
 We follow the Tom-Tom and arrive at Hotel Kaiser Panzio (pension) where we’ve booked an apartment as … Continue reading